stratapp-ai/stratapp-ai.github.io/_blog/difference-between-okrs-and-kpis.md

 For example, even if we are behind on several key results sitting below an objective, we may be very happy with where we have landed overall in relation to that objective.

 This functionality, and how you apply it, is a key ingredient to building culture and making sure your objectives are ambitious and motivating each quarter.
 In #stratapp, we recommend making these ‘smiley face’ reviews part of your weekly and monthly check-ins with the OKR owners and their teams.

+## recommended reading

+If you like above we recommend you [read this](https://stratappsaas.com/blog/top-5-don'ts-on-OKRs/ "top 5 don'ts on OKRs").